-The Red Hook Houses, still a thriving public housing community, opened in 1938 as one of the first and largest housing projects in the city.
-It was originally built for the families of dockworkers.
+The Red Hook Houses, one of the first and largest housing projects in the city, opened in 1938 for the families of dockworkers.
 During the early 1950s though, residents began to move out of the neighborhood because of transit limitations.